nigelnindodev/GD_Test/README.md

-##### 3 hour constraint to finsh this project, elft comment on README.md while working through it
+##### 3 hour constraint to finsh this project, left comments on README.md while working through it

 - Struggled a bit to set up the project, had run into this weired bug where the scaffold I used generated a wrong TypeScript version.
 Found and a solution [here](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/53397)